-Credits: 0.50 per semester, offered every other day opposite study hall To be taken each semester Personal Fitness is a class that focuses on independent development of fitness goals and programs.
+Credits: 0.50 per semester, offered every other day opposite study hall To be taken each semester in non game based settings are encouraged to take this course.

+Personal Fitness is a class that focuses on independent development of fitness goals and programs.
 Students will learn about designing many different kinds of workouts and work towards designing their own personal workout program that they will perform in class.
 Class will also include a variety of workouts related to resistance training, cardiovascular training, flexibility, etc.